garywiz/chaperone/doc/source/ref/command-line.rst

 1. Chaperone first examines the environment looking for the :ref:`_CHAP_OPTIONS <env._CHAP_OPTIONS>` variable.
     If found, Chaperone uses it to establish default values.
-The remaining environment variables will be passed to running services depending upon the both global and per-service setetings.
+The remaining environment variables will be passed to running services depending upon the both global and per-service settings.

 2. Command line options are read and combined with any default options to form the final command option set.
     Configuration information is optional, and if no configuration is found, it is not considered an error.